 All Zones Mode

 Also known as Hardcore Mode.
 Every item is unlocked, and every character always starts with a specific number of hearts and equipment.
 Everyone starts from the Zone 1 Level 1, and progresses through all zones through the final boss.
-A speedrun timer and a low-percent run indicator is also available in this mode (low percent means not picking up any items in the game.)
-A seeded run option to have a consistent dungeon layout is also available.
+A speedrun timer and a low-percent run indicator is also available in this mode.
+(Low-percent means not picking up any items in the game.)
+An option to manually seed the dungeon generation algorithm is also available.

 Daily Challenge Mode